noahd17/Japan-Trip-Planner/README.md

 their own `google-services.json`) or you'll need to share yours with them directly (not via the public repo) — mention this in your writeup as part of how you coordinated.

-## 6. Working with your partner

-Since you're keeping this loose (repo-level only):
-1. Have them clone your repo.
-2. Get them a working `google-services.json` (see note above) so it builds.
-3. Ask them to make a small, real change — e.g. add a "sort by packed status" toggle to the packing list, or a delete-confirmation dialog — and push it back as a commit or PR.
-4. You pull their change, build it, and confirm it works on your device.
-5. Screenshot the commit history and both directions of the round trip for your writeup.

-## 7. Ideas if you want to go further

-- Add a category dropdown (Spinner) to expenses instead of free text.
-- Sort tagged spots by distance from your current location.
-- Add push notifications (Firebase Cloud Messaging) for a packing deadline reminder.
-- Add a currency picker beyond just JPY, using the same exchange-rate API.